Alexva397/employee-directory/README.md

 This React App is an employee directory tha allows the user to search and sort for easy navigation.

-This repo utilizes a random user API to simulate a list employees at a business.
+This repo utilizes a random user API to simulate a list of employees for a business.

 You can test my employee tracker at the link above, or follow the instructions in installation/usage to run on your local machine.